NomLom/Netatmo-Air-Co2-TRMNL-Dashboard/README.md

 To work around this, we use **Pipedream** as a proxy/cache:
 - Fetch from Netatmo only **once per hour**.
 - Cache the latest data.
 - TRMNL polls Pipedream as often as desired (5–10 min), but usually just gets the cached JSON.
+- - I do't see the point in this bit if you pluging is configered to fetch once per hour btw.

 ---